GreedyGame/ios-native-plugin/README.md

     use_frameworks!

 	target <Your Target Name> do
-	   pod ‘GreedyGameSDK’, ‘0.2.0.0.1’
+	pod ‘GreedyGameSDK’, ‘~>1.0.0’
 	end

-   If you are building with XCode 10.2 use `pod ‘GreedyGameSDK’, ‘0.2.0.0.1`

   Then, run the following command:

 	$ pod install

  # *Note
-Don't forget to add the below RunScript in "Build Phases" before push the game to AppStore.Because we have added the simulator architecture inside the framework in order to test with simulator.
+Don't forget to add the below RunScript in "Build Phases" before push the game to AppStore.Because we have added the simulator architecture inside the framework in order to test with simualtor.

    *Select your Target -> Build Phases -> click '+' icon at the top left corner ->  Select Run Script then copy and paste the below runscript.*